 There rivers Trent, Dee and Mersey and lakes within country parks play host to a hive of activity including wildlife and birds.
 If your canine is keen on clocking up paw miles on canal towpaths, the major Leeds and Liverpool Canal cuts through Cheshire.
 For unsurpassed views of Liverpool, there are vantage points that can be reached without too much paw power.

-Good places to walk dogs are in the many country parks too where you can walk in magical woodland that also facilitates adventure activities such as Go Ape and orienteering for the kids.
+Good dog walking routes are in the many country parks too where you can walk in magical woodland that also facilitates adventure activities such as Go Ape and orienteering for the kids.

 The Best Walks in Cheshire for Dogs